developer-zebra/developer-zebra-site/src/licensing/process/index.md

 **Details -** displays information about the selected licensing server.<br>
 **Delete -** removes a user-defined licensing server (none shown).<br>
 <br>
 &#54;. **Using an EMM system, launch License Manager with command line arguments** similar to those shown below.
-This example was tested using SOTI Mobi control.
+This example was tested using SOTI MobiControl.

         :::xml
         // for XML file in root directory of device: